Zinc futures gain on spot demand

-On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by 20 paise, or 0.12 percent, at Rs 160.80 per kg with a business turnover of 2,527 lots.
+On the Multi Commodity Exchange, zinc contracts for June delivery traded higher by Rs 1.05, or 0.66 per cent, at Rs 160.35 per kg with a business turnover of 2,274 lots.

 PTI

-Zinc prices on Friday rose 0.12 percent to Rs 160.80 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in demand.
+Zinc prices on Tuesday rose Rs 1.05 to Rs 160.35 per kg in futures trade, tracking a firm trend in physical markets on the back of pick-up in spot demand.

 Moneycontrol Ready Reckoner